nikhillopes/redis-proxy/README.md

 ```

 ## Caching Algorithm
-The cache is a hash map with linked list between the nodes similar to LinkedHashMap in java,
+The cache is a hash map with linked list between the nodes similar to LinkedHashMap in java.

+The linked list is continously updated in constant time as keys are accessed allowing us to maintain access order.

-in addition to that it also maintains a heap for key eviction on expiry.\
+The cache also maintains a heap for key eviction on expiry.

-Eviction for both expiry and least recently used is lazy and only done when we need space in the cache or expired key is accessed.
+Eviction for both expiry and least recently used removal is lazy and only done when we need space in the cache or an expired key is accessed.

 Time Complexity:
 - GET : O(1)
 - SET : O(k) + O(log(n))
   - k = number of expired keys till a non expired key id found in eviction heap (Only when space is needed).
   - n = number of keys in eviction heap.
+  - SET operation is executed on a cache miss

 Space Complexity: O(n)
   - n = cache capacity

 ## Proxy Cache Implementation
-The proxy maintains cache objects equal to the number of parallelism specified.\
+The proxy maintains cache objects equal to the number of parallelism specified.

 Keys are assigned to the specific cache based on hash, specifically we're partitioning the key space to
 obtain better multi threading performance.

 Additionally each cache also has a lock, which the accessing thread must use to read or write to the cache.

 ## Proxy to Client Interface
-Clients query the proxy using redis protocol simple strings and proxy replies with the same.\
+Clients query the proxy using redis protocol simple strings and proxy replies with the same.

 Supported commands :
  - GET KEY
  - PING
  - EXIT